educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ## Make the jupyterhub_default Environment and its Kernel Available to JupyterLab

 The kernels that are provided on the Launcher Panel and that can be selected in JupyterLab are defined in [Kernel spec *directories*](https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernelspecs).
-For our configuration the following Kernel spec directories will be searched when JupyterLab starts:
+For this configuration the following kernel spec directories will be searched when JupyterLab starts:

 |Priority|Type|Locations|
 |---|---|---|